sauravshakya/TodoApplication/README.md

 This is an event app,
 username: admin
 password: test

 After log in event page is opened and different events is shown on the base of color proirity on decending order of date.
 For deletion of an event , swipe the events left or right.
 For update click on the event .
-For adding click on the add event button on bottom end
+For adding click on the add event button on bottom end On the menu bar you can see two options for clearing out all logs ani singing out